ROZALIYA0206/whitepaper/technical.md

 #### Scalability

 Disruptive projects like Facebook, Uber and Youtube all handle thousands if not millions of active connections on the daily.
-Current mainstream Blockchain projects are unable to handle such loads and therefore a platform that can handle a large amount of active users simultaneously is essential to future success.
+Current mainstream blockchain projects are unable to handle such loads and therefore a platform that can handle a large amount of active users simultaneously is essential to future success.

 #### Quick Upgrades and Bug Recovery

-Businesses building blockchain based applications need the flexibility to enhance their applications with new features.
+Businesses building blockchain-based applications need the flexibility to enhance their applications with new features.

-All Blockchain projects are subject to bugs, even with the most rigorous amount of testing.
+All blockchain projects are subject to bugs, even with the most rigorous amount of testing.
 The platform must be robust enough to fix bugs quickly when they inevitably occur.

 #### Low Latency